 We arrived in Livingstone just before dusk.
 The streets basked in the orange glow of the setting sun.
 This was an exciting time in our Africa road trip – after we drank some gin and tonics and a camped on the shores of the Zambeze – we’d be seeing Victoria Falls.

 Our headlights were illuminating the tall, wooden, arched gate.
 ‘Welcome to Chobe national park’.
 Through those gates were elephants.
 Further beyond that was the border to Zambia.
-But we were in a pickle; we could go no further.
-It was dusk and the park was closing.
-The game lodge we wanted to spend the night in was still about three hours away, and the guards wouldn’t let us drive at night.
-What’s more, there were no hotels for many hours back the other way.Read more
+But we were in a pickle; we were denied access and could go no further.

 Southern Namibia was so vast and empty, it felt like we were driving across the moon.
-The arrow-straight gravel highway touched the horizon with a pinprick, and the sky was a vast pastel blue, which seemed a hundred times larger than usual.
-We felt extra excited now; our uncle Jan in Cape Town, the nearest person who might bail us out of a crisis, was now in another country, adding an element of independence to our road trip.Read more
+The arrow-straight gravel highway was so long, and so straight, it touched the horizon with a pinprick.
+The vast pastel sky seemed to be about a hundred times larger than usual.
+We felt extra excited now; Cape Town was well behind us, and … More Camping in the deserts of Namibia

 I love seeing landscapes that seem not from this planet.
 The colours, the landforms, sometimes just the absence of people.
 That’s one of my favourite things about travelling.
 Myvatn is one such place, completely alien, and absolutely a must-see.

 Iceland is kind of a circle shape – and if you imagine it is a giant clock – we were driving somewhere around the 5 o’clock point.
 We were just a grain of sand sandwiched between two giants, the Atlantic sea and Vatnajökull, Europe’s largest glacier.